Download a copy of the SFCR Program schedule here.

 Ad Lib – Fridays 7 to 9 pm – two hours of non-commercial classical music, hosted by DJ fari

-Barn Dance, the – Tuesdays 7 pm tp 8 pm – hosted by Joe Corio, the Creep, Henry Wimmer- The 4 Barndance hosts are ethnomusicologists who spotlight the historical interrelation of American roots music: authentic country & western, folk, folk-blues, western swing, bluegrass, field hollers, mountain music, rockabilly & various rural recordings to bring the listener a greater understanding of these uniquely American art forms.
+Barn Dance, the – Tuesdays 7 pm tp 8 pm – hosted by Joe Corio, the Creep, Henry Wimmer and The 6th Degree- The 4 Barndance hosts are ethnomusicologists who spotlight the historical interrelation of American roots music: authentic country & western, folk, folk-blues, western swing, bluegrass, field hollers, mountain music, rockabilly & various rural recordings to bring the listener a greater understanding of these uniquely American art forms.
 In addition to thoughtful selection of seminal examples of these genres, the Barndance educates the audience about historical significance, narrative deconstruction, root influences & specific artist participation in the context of learning about the music & how it impacts other musicians & the culture at large.

 Uncle Hank, Big Creepy Hoss, Six-shootin’ Shelby & Li’l Joe keep the steers in line, while horsin’ around the back 40, bringing smiles to the pretty ladies, kindly kin-folk, thinning the herd, herding the thin, saddlin’ up the Palomino, closin’ up the barn door before ridin’ out on the range into the sunset.
 Vittles are on the fire & the sarsaparilla not-nearly as cold as the beer, nor as effective as the Whiskey!
 Let’s rope up some good times, prairie dawgs!